Gothic-Modding-Community/gmc/docs/contribute/index.md

 Firstly, you should install Python.
 You can follow this step-by-step tutorial for [Windows](https://youtu.be/YYXdXT2l-Gg?t=351) or [macOS](https://youtu.be/YYXdXT2l-Gg?t=85) on how to install Python.

 !!! question "This video is from 2017?!"
 The process of installing Python hasn't changed since that point.
-However, please install the [latest](https://www.python.org/downloads/) version of Python 3.
+However, please install the [latest][python-download] version of Python 3.

-To work remotely with GitHub, you can install the [latest](https://git-scm.com/downloads) version of _git_ on your system following [this tutorial](https://www.atlassian.com/git/tutorials/install-git).
+To work remotely with GitHub, you can install the [latest][git-download] version of _git_ on your system following [this tutorial](https://www.atlassian.com/git/tutorials/install-git).

 If you are planning to do some elaborate Python programming, you can follow this step-by-step tutorial for [Windows](https://www.youtube.com/watch?v=-nh9rCzPJ20) or [macOS](https://www.youtube.com/watch?v=06I63_p-2A4) on how to set up an environment with Visual Studio Code.